Guided tours in Cozumel, México | Check our top 10

 It is also possible to sleep on site (camping).

-9. Guided tour in Cozumel to Discover Mexico Park
+9. Discover Mexico Park

 It is an interactive open-air museum with models of all the most important monuments in Mexico: Chichen Itza, the ruins of Tulum, the Cathedral of Mexico, etc.